 The placement agent or its affiliates may in the future engage in transactions with, and may perform, from time to time, investment banking and advisory services for us in the ordinary course of their business and for which it would receive customary fees and expenses.
 In addition, in the ordinary course of its business activities, the placement agent and its affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for its own account and for the accounts of its customers.
-Such investments and securities may involve securities and/or instruments of ours or our affiliates.
+Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.

-Specifically, on February 11, 2020, we sold an aggregate of 3,837,000 Class A Units consisting of an aggregate of 3,837,000 shares of our common stock and warrants to purchase an aggregate of 3,837,000 shares of our common stock, as well as 5,313 Class B Units, with each Class B Unit offered to the public at a public offering price of \$1,000 per Class B Unit and consisting of one share of the Company's Series B Convertible Preferred Stock, with a stated value of \$1,000 and convertible into 1,754.386 shares of Common Stock at the conversion price of \$0.57 per share (9,321,052 shares of Common Stock in the aggregate), and one warrant to purchase 1,754.386 shares of Common Stock at an exercise price equal to \$0.57 per share of Common Stock (9,321,052 shares of Common Stock in the aggregate).
+Specifically, on March 3, 2020, we sold an aggregate of 14,550,000 shares of our Common Stock to the public at a public offering price of \$1.10 per share.
+A.G.P. acted as sole placement agent for this offering.
+In connection with the offering, we paid A.G.P. approximately \$1.17 million in discounts and expense reimbursement.
+In addition, on February 11, 2020, we sold an aggregate of 3,837,000 shares of our Common Stock and warrants to purchase an aggregate of 3,837,000 shares of our Common Stock, as well as 5,313 Class B Units, with each Class B Unit offered to the public at a public offering price of \$1,000 per Class B Unit and consisting of one share of the Company's Series B Convertible Preferred Stock, with a stated value of \$1,000 and convertible into 1,754.386 shares of Common Stock at the conversion price of \$0.57 per share (9,321,052 shares of Common Stock in the aggregate), and one warrant to purchase 1,754.386 shares of Common Stock at an exercise price equal to \$0.57 per share of Common Stock (9,321,052 shares of Common Stock in the aggregate).
 A.G.P. acted as sole underwriter for this offering.
 In connection with the offering, we paid A.G.P. approximately \$655,006 in discounts and expense reimbursement.